aelbagory2023/web-client-pocket/src/connectors/snowplow/README.md

 All analytics events are defined in the `actions` folder.
 Each file should correlate to a section in the application.

 For example: imagine you want to know which event and entities are tracked when a user saves an item on Home.
-Let's take a look at the event below (stored in the `./actions/home.js` file) and break down all the parts:
+Let's take a look at the event below (stored in the [Home actions](actions/home.js) file) and break down all the parts:

 ```
   'home.corpus.save': {